aknjoroge/fictional-university-wp-theme/readme.md

 - ### Dynamic page banner that can handle a callback function

 Defined a function thats used on pages and other post types to create a page banner that allows custom setting of the title, subtitle or background image.
 The function also accepts a callback function that can be used to provide dynamic content below the title

+- ### Campus MAP rendering

+On the campus archive page, Im presenting all campuses on a map using ACF Google maps component, the map location is also present in an individual campus page, where programs taught in the campus are highlighted

+- ### Js powered live-search using WP Rest API

+A user can open the js powered search modal using the s key or clicking on search header icon, this provides a user with a text field that uses axios to fetch data from the wordpress Rest API as they type in, all defined in a js class.

+Registered a custom field to the Rest api response of a post to show the author name.